kutuzovdaniel579-jpg/TroubleShoot/README.md

 # TroubleShoot
-If ur website is not done yet. use this repository then make ur own one and go to .netlify.com
+this is an static website that can be used in a error

+this will be updated soon to be dynamic